Frederick Mackeson: Legacy

 Frederick Mackeson was buried in Khalid Bin Waleed Garden in Peshawar.
 A monument was erected in his memory within the Peshawar Cantonment paid for by his friends.

 The lasting legacy of Mackeson's influence around Peshawar can be noted by the words of Robert Warburton, himself a frontiersmen in the region over twenty five years later:

+"Wherever I have been, in every part of the Peshawar district, in the Khyber range, the name of Mackeson has been honoured and respected by all the residents of those lands above that of any other Englishmen who has been on the Peshawar border."

 There is a large memorial plaque in Canterbury Cathedral, "erected to his memory by his friends and admirers in India".

 He was known by locals by the name Kishin Kaka – Kishin being a corruption of his surname Mackeson.